 Don't expect the therapist to tell you what to do.
 You and your therapists are partners in your recovery.
 Your therapist can help guide you and make suggestions for treatment, but only you can make the changes you need to move forward.

 Make a commitment to your treatment.
-Don’t skip sessions unless you absolutely have to.
+Don't skip sessions unless you absolutely have to.
 If your therapist gives you homework in between sessions, be sure to do it.
 If you find yourself skipping sessions or are reluctant to go, ask yourself why.
 Are you avoiding painful discussion?
-Did last session touch a nerve?
+Did your last session touch a nerve?
 Talk about your reluctance with your therapist.

 Share what you are feeling.
 You will get the most out of therapy if you are open and honest with your therapist about your feelings.
 If you feel embarrassed or ashamed, or something is too painful to talk about, don't be afraid to tell your therapist.
 Slowly, you can work together to get at the issues.

 You should be able to tell within a session or two whether you and your therapist are a good fit.
-But sometimes, you may like your therapist but feel like you aren’t making progress.
-It’s important to evaluate your progress to make sure you’re getting what you need from therapy.
+But sometimes, you may like your therapist but feel that you aren't making progress.
+It's important to evaluate your progress to make sure you're getting what you need from therapy.